MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 ##### `allowClipboardWrite`

 To grant the "ClipboardWrite" permission or not.
-Could be used to enable the copy functionality on a bot message or not.
-It's worthy note that the copy functionality also requires the Library server to be HTTPS.
+Could be used to enable the copy functionality on an agent message or not.
+It's worth noting that the copy functionality also requires the Library server to be HTTPS.
 If it's an HTTP server, the copy functionality would be disabled, regardless of the value of this flag.

 ##### Default value